jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (b) the date on which an unpublished CDS knows or ought reasonably to know or believes that the person has become an investor in that unpublished CDS.
 (3) A notice under subsection (2) must—
   (a) be in writing; and
-  (b) contain any other information specified by the Minister by notice in the Gazette.
+  (b) contain any other information specified by the Minister by notice.
 Notice to regulator of investment or prospective investment (4) An unpublished CDS must notify the regulator that it has given a notice under subsection (2) as soon as is reasonably practicable after the notice under subsection (2) is given.
 (5) A notice under subsection (4) must—
   (a) be in writing; and
-  (b) contain any information specified by the Minister by notice in the Gazette; and (c) be accompanied by a copy of the notice given under subsection (2).
+  (b) contain any information specified by the Minister by notice; and (c) be accompanied by a copy of the notice given under subsection (2).
 Contravention is not offence
 (6) A person who fails to comply with this section does not commit an offence for the purposes of section 45.
 (7) In this section, an investor is a person who, under a call-in transaction or a transaction of national interest, acquires sensitive assets that relate to a critical direct supplier.
+(8) A notice under subsection (3)﻿(b) or (5)﻿(b) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 20F Status of unpublished CDS confidential
 (1) This section applies to—